Eu Parliament

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (one parameter, no output schema, annotations cover safety), the description fully addresses what the tool does, when to use it, and how it relates to siblings.
+Given the simplicity of the tool (single parameter, no output schema, clear annotations), the description covers everything needed: what it does, when to use it, and how it relates to sibling tools.
+It is complete for this low-complexity tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.